afnanalmohd/fristapp_getex/README.md

-# First Application in GetX.
+# First Application in GetX by using GetBuilde.
 The Counter in first application in GetX in Flutter . just increment and decrement the number. used in this app GetBuilde.